-- 5.3.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.3.2 Engine cubic capacity must be 1600cc (+0/-10cc). - 5.3.3 All engines must have six cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular.

-All six cylinders must be of equal capacity.

-5.3.4 Engines must have two inlet and two exhaust valves per cylinder.

-Only reciprocating poppet valves with axial displacement mechanically actuated by the camshafts are permitted.

-The sealing interface between the moving valve component and the stationary engine component must be circular.

-- 5.3.5 Engine exhaust gases may only exit the cylinder head through outlets outboard of the cylinder bore centre line and not from within the "V" centre. - 5.3.6 The crankshaft may only have three connecting rod bearing journals. - 5.3.7 In a Cylinder Head, only inserts approved by the FIA Technical Department will be allowed.
-The total volume of inserts within the Cylinder Head this component cannot be more than 2% of the total volume of each Cylinder Head the component and these must be confined to: - a.
+- 5.3.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.3.2 Engine cubic capacity must be 1600cc (+0/-10cc). - 5.3.3 All engines must have six cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular. - All six cylinders must be of equal capacity. - 5.3.4 Engines must have two inlet and two exhaust valves per cylinder. - Only reciprocating poppet valves with axial displacement mechanically actuated by the camshafts are permitted. - The sealing interface between the moving valve component and the stationary engine component must be circular.
+The sealing surfaces on the stationary engine component must be either the cylinder head itself defined by 15.8.8 g), any coating on the cylinder head permitted by 15.7.2, or the conventional inserts permitted by 5.3.7 a). - 5.3.5 Engine exhaust gases may only exit the cylinder head through outlets outboard of the cylinder bore centre line and not from within the "V" centre. - 5.3.6 The crankshaft may only have three connecting rod bearing journals. - 5.3.7 In a Cylinder Head, only inserts approved by the FIA Technical Department will be allowed.
+The total volume of inserts within the Cylinder Head cannot be more than 3% of the total volume of each Cylinder Head and these must be confined to: - a.
 Conventional valve seat inserts - b.
-Conventional valve guide inserts - c.
-An insert concentric to the spark plug axis with a maximum outside diameter of 15mm - 5.3.8 All power unit breather fluids may only vent to atmosphere and must pass through a single orifice which is positioned behind $X_R=0$, inboard of Y=100 and below Z=400.
-No breather fluids may re-enter the power unit. - 5.3.9 With the exception of leakage through joints (either into or out of the system) all and only the air entering the compressor inlet must enter the combustion chambers. - 5.3.10 The power unit may be equipped with a maximum of two wastegates and two pop-off valves.
-Only poppet valves with a circular sealing interface and axial displacement are permitted for the wastegate and pop-off valves. - 5.3.11 Engine oil consumption must never exceed 0.30l/100km in normal operating conditions.
+Conventional valve guide inserts - An insert concentric to the spark plug axis with a maximum outside diameter of 15mm - 5.3.8 All power unit breather fluids may only vent to atmosphere and must pass through a single orifice which is positioned behind $X_R=0$, inboard of Y=100 and below Z=400.
+No breather fluids may re-enter the power unit. - 5.3.9 With the exception of leakage through joints (either into or out of the system) all and only the air entering the compressor inlet must enter the combustion chambers.

+- 5.3.10 The power unit may be equipped with a maximum of two wastegates and two pop-off valves.
+Only poppet valves with a circular sealing interface and axial displacement are permitted for the wastegate and pop-off valves. - 5.3.11 Engine oil consumption must never exceed 0.30l/100km in normal operating conditions. - 5.3.12 All wastegate exit fluids must pass through a wastegate tailpipe which must be connected to the turbine tailpipe, downstream of the turbine wheel. - 5.3.13 For the purpose of component classification in Table 1 of Appendix 3, thermal insulation that is permanently attached to another component or assembly (such as by riveting, bonding, welding, brazing, or plating) will be considered part of that component or assembly.